-Within the past four to four yeriod in the history of the Christian-Jewish may be the most revolutionary period in the history of the Christian-Jewish encounter over the past two millennia.
+Within the past twenty years since the close of Vatican Council II, all of us have lived through what in fact may be the most revolutionary period in the history of the Christian-Jewish encounter over the past two millennia.
 As in race relations, the churches have begun to seek to reconcile the ambivalences and the contradictions between theology and history.
-The Catholic Church, through Vatican Council II's approval of a declaration dealing with Catholic-Jewish relations, the World Council of Churches, in its very forthright resolution at New Delhi in December, 1961, and American/Catholic and Protestant bodies have all contributed dramatically to the powerful assault against anti-Semitism.
+The Catholic Church, through Vatican Council II's approval of a declaration dealing with Catholic-Jewish relations, the World Council of Churches, in its very forthright resolution at New Delhi in December, 1961, and American, West European, and Latin American Catholic and Protestant bodies have all contributed dramatically to the powerful assault against anti-Semitism.
 Their wide-ranging programs of textbook and curriculum revision, teacher training, seminary education, retreats and adult education have been confronting increasingly the issues of responsible portrayal of Jews and Judaism.

-If nothing else came out of Vatican Council II other than what took place in Rome on September 28 and 29, 1964, the Council more than justified its was existence in terms of Jewish interests.
+If nothing else came out of Vatican Council II other than what took place in Rome on September 28 and 29, 1964, the Council more than justified its existence in terms of Jewish interests.
 On Friday, September 25, 1964, Cardinal Bea arose in the aula of St. Peter's Basilica to read his relatio to the "Jewish Declaration."
 After indicating the importance of this decree to the life of the Church, the importance of the Church's understanding of her true relationship to Israel, to the Bible, to the Jewish people, ancient and present (an understanding upon which is founded the whole future and prospect of the biblical, liturgical and theological renewals of the Church), Cardinal Bea declared before 2,300 Council Fathers, "There are many historical instances from various nations which cannot be denied.
 In these instances this belief concerning the culpability of the Jewish people as such has led Christians to consider and to call the Jews with whom they live the deicide people, reprobated and cursed by God and therefore to look down upon them and indeed to persecute them."
-Then he described what he thought was authentic Church teaching about the role of the Jews in the passion and the mystery of the relationship between Christians and Jews.
-The moment of truth, as those of us who were privileged to be in Rome were able to observe, occurred on those two days when thirty-five cardinals and bishops from twenty-two countries arose on the floor of St. Peter's, and one after another, in terms more powerful and more committed than had ever been heard before, called upon the Catholic Church to condemn anti-Semitism as a sin against the conscience of the church.
-Thirty-one of the cardinals and bishops from every major continent of the world took positions regarding Catholic attitudes in relation to the Jewish people, Judaism, the role of Israel in salvation history, the synagogue and its continued relevance, conversion, anti-Semitism-positions that have never been heard before in 1,900 years of Catholic-Jewish history, positions articulated with such friendship, indeed, fraternal love, as to make clear that a profound turning point had taken place in our lifetime.
+Then he described what he thought was authentic Church teaching about the role of the Jews in the passion and the mystery of the relationwho were privileged to be in Rome were able to observe, occurred on those two days when thirty-five cardinals and bishops from twenty-two countries arose on the floor of St. Peter's, and one after another, in terms more powerful and more committed than had even been heard before, called upon the Catholic Church to condemn anti-Semitism as a sin against the conscience of the church.
+Thirty-one of the cardinals and bishops from every major continent of the world took positions regarding Catholic attitudes in relation to the Jewish people, Judaism, the role of Israel in salvation history, the synagogue and its continued relevance, conversion, anti-Semitism--positions that have never been heard before in 1,900 years of Catholic-Jewish history, positions articulated with such friendship, indeed, fraternal love, as to make clear that a profound turning point had taken place in our lifetime.